nyguerrillagirl/100-days-of-code/log.md

 NumPy and Pandas is really paying off.
 I love when I revisit a solution I offered years ago and can create a much better solution.

-I learned to appreciate the job tghat cybersecurity experts bring to development.
+I learned to appreciate the job that cybersecurity experts bring to development.
 I always regarded them as "pests" but I now see it quite differently.
 I now know that security involves everyone pitch in and do their best in the interest of securing the company assets.
-Just ask yourself - what do you expect from the organizations you do business with!?
+Just ask yourself - what do you expect from the organizations you do business with?

 I did not have enough knowledge to really start my Minesweeper game using HTML+ CSS+JavaScript.
 I plan on implementing using Java (my strongest language) to get the look and feel and logic down and then implementing web version by the end of my 200 days.
+I also want to get into more advanced concepts in Java.
+The best thing is to create something - a project or contribute to an open source project.

 I had a hard time finding a good course/book to learn React.
 I am not sure why.
 I tried so many books.
 I have done React before and I was looking for something